The eight limbs of yoga – Ashtanga yoga

 Frequency of “yoga near me” as a search term in Google UK.
 The dip in Spring 2020 is likely due to Covid lockdown restrictions

-From a growing enjoyment and appreciation of yoga I’d like to learn more about the other seven “limbs”.
-That’ll hopefully come through posting here about each of them.
+From a growing enjoyment and appreciation I’d like to learn more about the other seven “limbs”.
+That’ll hopefully come through posting about each of them.

 Namaste